 Brian is a member of Professional Photographers of Canada (PPOC) and is a accredited Master of Photographic Arts (MPA).
 He has been following the development of craft beer in BC and worldwide for many years, and enjoys every opportunity to photograph craft breweries.
 Each one is unique in design and character.
 With lots of shiny stainless steel, copper pipes and steam there are endless ways to capture the beautiful interiors.

-This will be an ongoing series, each time with a different theme, hosted by a different craft brewery.
-The first CameraCraft session will be held at Red Truck Beer (295 E 1st Ave, Vancouver) on Tuesday, April 16th from 5:30pm to 8:30pm.
+This Camera+Craft session will be held at Red Truck Beer (295 E 1st Ave, Vancouver) on Wednesday, July 3rd from 5:30pm to 8:30pm.
 You must register to attend. $25 will get you a pint of beer and nachos, as well as an opportunity to test out some gear!
 As a bonus, Red Truck will have one of their classic trucks outside to photograph at the beginning of the event.

-You’ll be able to test these lenses out on your own gear, so bring your camera bodies and/or lens adapters, batteries, memory cards and maybe a tripod for interior shots.
-In case you’ve been having thoughts about switching to a different system, we will also have camera bodies available to borrow and test the lenses with.
+You will also be able to test these lenses out on your own Nikon gear, so bring your camera bodies and/or lens adapters, batteries, memory cards and maybe a tripod for interior shots if you would like to.

 Back in the Winter 2018-19 issue of What’s Brewing magazine, Brian published a call to action called “Beertography: A Winter’s Tale.”
 In it, he wrote: